Ending the Debate: The Best Place to Store Condiments

 Store unopened cocktail sauce in the pantry for up to a year, says the FMI.
 Opened jars can remain on the shelf for up to a month, but will last six months in the refrigerator.
 (Note: Never dip seafood directly into the jar or pour any sauce that has come in contact with seafood back into the jar.)

-Bottled commercial salsa will last up to 12 months on the shelf and up to a month in the refrigerator.
-It can also be stored in the pantry—though the quality will decrease faster if it’s stored there.
+Bottled, unopened commercial salsa will last in the pantry for up to 12 months.
 If transferred to a freezer bag or air-tight container, it can be frozen for another two months.
+Once opened, it can last in the fridge for a month.
 Fresh salsa should be opened within two weeks or frozen for up to two months.
 Once opened, eat it or freeze it within a week (ditto for homemade).
 Now that we’re mentioning salsa, can double-dipping actually make you sick?